Sleep Resources & Products

 2. Using one earplug gives you a feeling of being inside yourself, protected and safe, away from other things in your life.
 That feeling of inner safety makes it easier to sleep.

-Insta-Putty, by Environmental Acoustic Research, are wonderfully comfortable earplugs.
+Insta-Putty, by Environmental Acoustic Research, are specialized, soft earplugs that comfortably shape to your ears.

 These are very different from other earplugs, so here are instructions for use: